mrange/pt_src3/README.md

 Nice writeup, bringing back memories from a time long gone (although my period was a bit earlier and only in 8 bits...)

 > Thank you Rolf, 16 bit is too easy, 8 bit computing is the real challenge amirite?

+### George (GGN)
+Hi there,

+First off: many thanks for releasing the player source all these years ago, it was (and still is) a landmark in STE audio!
+I even used it in a [small production](https://www.pouet.net/prod.php?which=7872) back in 2000 or so .

+I just wanted to give you a heads up since you linked my source repository in your readme. pt_src3/README.md

+I had your source code in a folder called "Lance!" but, from what I understand, by the time you already were a member of Impulse.
+So I thought I'd move the source to an "Impulse" folder instead: https://github.com/ggnkua/Atari_ST_Sources/tree/master/ASM/Impulse/UCDM
+So, that's pretty much it.
+If you think I should move it back as it was, just let me know.
+I just acted on an impulse (har har) without asking you first.

+Again, thanks much for the player and the writeup!

+> George, thank you for your kind words.
+I have updated the link in the blog accordingly.
+I always appreciate a good pun.
+Keep up the good work, sir.